calipsow/react-native-starter-kit/documentations/deeplink-implementation/Deeplink_Implementaion.md

 ## The Deep Link Configuration Object

 A deep link configuration object defines the URL prefixes and the mapping of these URLs to the navigation structure of the app.
 This configuration ensures that deep links correctly navigate to the specified screens within the app.
+**You have to ensure that all screens on wich the deeplink can directed are defined within this object.**

 ### App's Deep Linking Config